diku-dk/futhark/docs/error-index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Futhark requires ``match`` expressions to be *exhaustive* - that is,
-cover all possible forms of the value being pattern-matches.
+cover all possible forms of the value being matched.
 Example:

 .. code-block:: futhark